Skip to main content

 Conclusion

-An optimal recruitment process is not improvised: it is built step by step, from the precise definition of the need to structured onboarding, passing through fast and secure contracting.
-Digitalisation of the signature phase is today one of the most effective levers for reducing time-to-hire, improving candidate experience and ensuring legal compliance of hires.
+An optimal recruitment process does not happen by chance: it is built step by step, from precise definition of need to structured onboarding, passing through rapid and secure contracting.
+Digitalising the signature phase is today one of the most effective levers for reducing time-to-hire, improving candidate experience and ensuring legal compliance of hires.

-Certyneo supports you in this transformation by offering an eIDAS-compliant HR electronic signature solution, integrable with your ATS and adapted to the constraints of each collective agreement.
-Discover our resources or estimate your gains with our calculator to concretely measure the impact on your HR processes.
+Certyneo supports you in this transformation by offering an eIDAS-compliant HR electronic signature solution, integrable with your ATS and adapted to each collective agreement's constraints.
+Discover our Certyneo pricing or estimate your gains with our ROI calculator to concretely measure the impact on your HR processes.
 Ready to transform your recruitment?
+Contact our experts.

 Try Certyneo for free